Written Test, Interviews, Job Offers

 - Applicants requiring information in an alternative format should email email@example.com.

-- The majority of placements in the Ontario Internship Program are English-language positions and all applicants will complete the full recruitment process in English.
-Only those applicants who have successfully completed the full recruitment process and have indicated in the on-line application that they are interested in a bilingual position will proceed to additional testing.
-These applicants will be invited to an assessment of their French language skills (i.e. writing and speaking).
-The individuals who pass the French language skills assessment will be considered for a bilingual placement subject to available assignments.
-Individuals who do not pass the French language skills assessment will be placed in an English-language placement.
+- The majority of placements in the Ontario Internship Program are English-language positions, and the written test and interview recruitment stages are conducted in English.
+Only applicants who have been presented with a conditional offer of employment may proceed to additional testing.
+These applicants may be invited to an assessment of their French language skills (i.e. writing and speaking).
+The individuals who pass the French language skills assessment may be considered for a bilingual placement subject to available assignments.
+Individuals who do not pass the French language skills assessment may be placed in an English-language placement.

 - The Ontario Public Service is an equal opportunity employer.
 The OIP will accommodate persons with disabilities in accordance with the Accessibility for Ontarians with Disabilities Act and the Ontario Human Rights Code.